lukegeiger/ghostkitchen/GhostKitchens/patch-notes.md

 2. Data Model Updates:

-- I abstracted the "decay" property out from Order.swift which allowed me to turn it into a Struct.
+- I abstracted the decay property out from Order.swift which allowed me to turn it into a Struct from a class.
 Order decay is now tracked via a hash map on the OrderDecayMonitor.
-This also eliminated a possible concurrency issue.
+This also eliminated a possible concurrency issue updating decay in a non thread safe way.

 - I reworked the concept of a Route into what is now a Task.
 A Task does not have a pick up and dropoff time like route did.
 A task just has a duration, orderId, and a task type.
 In this case there are two task types, a pickup and a dropoff.
 An advantage to this is a courier may want to have 3 pickups, 1 dropoff, 2 pickups, then 4 dropoffs in that order for an optimized batched trip.
+This API makes that reality easier.
 I believe this is also a more natural way to bring in new things to instruct the courier to do.
-Lastly, Route.swift had a Order property on it which I changed to just  be a orderId string on the new Task object.
-I believe this is better so you do not have two possible mismatching orders with different information on them floating around
+Lastly, Route.swift had a Order property on it which I changed to just be an orderId string on the new Task object.
+I believe this is better so you do not have  potentally mismatching orders with different information floating around

-Ex 3: Route vs Shelf
+Ex 3: Route vs Task

 Before
 ```